timductive/tims/_posts/2014-06-25-build-your-own-patio-a-12-step-guide.md

 &#8220;Why don&#8217;t we just do it?
 It will be a piece of cake man.&#8221; said Rocksteady confidently, as he finished off another beer.

-&nbsp;

 # Step 2: Convince Your Wife That You Can Do It

 So after a few days of deliberation and a couple of youtube videos, I started to think, yeah this doesn&#8217;t seem so bad.
 It&#8217;s like baking a cake!
 Is what I was thinking at the time.
 As the days went by and the wife got closer and closer to calling back the lowest bidder I finally broke.